redesaile/cs2-minecraft-india/README.md

 ## Get resources
 [`Developer Content`](https://github.com/Redesaile/csgo-developer), `Minecraft Resources (currently unavailable)`

-> Porting Minecraft assets to cs:go is currently local, so they can only be obtained by decompiling the release version of the map via **bspsrc**.
+> Porting Minecraft assets to cs:go is currently private, so they can only be obtained by decompiling the release version of the map via **bspsrc**.

 ## Gallery
 ![01](https://user-images.githubusercontent.com/90133781/180858804-317c1860-4668-4d2d-abf0-61229a0b41c8.jpg)